Everything You Need To Know About Vaginal Thrush

 Is thrush is highly contagious?

-HANX conducted a survey in September 2020 and of over 500 respondents, found that a whopping 21% of our survey respondents believed this statement to be true - but it's absolutely not!
+We quizzed over 500 of the HANX community about intimate health myths.
+We found that a whopping 21% of our survey respondents believed this statement to be true - but it's absolutely not!

 Thrush is not highly contagious, and you won’t give someone your yeast infection from holding hands with them for example.
 However, they have the potential to be passed on in intimate situations to certain people.
 Thrush is not a sexually transmitted infection, but very occasionally can be passed on through sex.
 This is not common, so if you think you have symptoms of thrush after sex, then see a sexual health clinic as it may be something more common that you have.